 Our delivery and returns page has all our postage details.
 If you’ve still got any queries, please email us!

 Can I make an overseas order?

 Yes, we are always happy to send our bibs abroad.
-So far we have sent bibs to every country in the EU, to Iceland, Norway, US, Canada, Chile, Mexico, Japan, Australia (lots), New Zealand, Indonesia, China, Hong Kong, Saudi Arabia, Dubai, India, and even to Guam, which I think is the furthest territory we have sent bibs to.
+So far we have sent bibs to every country in the EU, to Iceland, Norway, US, Canada, Chile, Mexico, Japan, Australia (lots), New Zealand, Indonesia, China, Hong Kong, Saudi Arabia, Dubai, India, and even to Guam, which I think is the furthest territory we have had orders from.